 Our future objectives are:

-· To further reduce our energy useage and to be a certified carbon neutral hotel by 2022.
+· To further reduce our carbon energy useage and to be a certified carbon neutral hotel by 2024 by offsetting the remainder.

 · To further reduce our waste generation particularly food waste.

 · To completely eliminate single use plastic products.

-· To plant more trees in our grounds and expand our vegetable garden.
+· To plant more trees on our grounds and expand our vegetable garden.

 · Provide opportunities for guests to carbon neutral their visit.